 Finance ministers of ten of the world's richest nations tonight reached agreement on a draft plan for reforming the international monetary system.

-Finance ministers of ten of the world's richest nations tonight reached agreement on a draft plan for reforming the international monetary system.
+Background: Finance ministers of ten of the world's richest nations tonight reached agreement on a draft plan for reforming the international monetary system.
 The agreement was reached after a twelve-hour session under the chairmanship of Britain's Chancellor of the Exchequer, Mr. James Callaghan.

 The basis of the plan is to make more money available to finance the world's expanding trade and economic and development.